 For the purposes of this Standard, there is at most one portal in a given extended service set’s (ESS’s) infrastructure.
 In an implementation, a single logical portal function may be provided by multiple devices that provide integration services for the ESS.
 How such multiple devices coordinate to appear as a single logical portal is implementation dependent.

-precursor mesh station (STA): A neighbor peer mesh STA on the mesh path to the destination mesh STA, that identifies the mesh STA as the next-hop mesh STA.
+precursor mesh station (STA): [precursor mesh STA] A neighbor peer mesh STA on the mesh path to the destination mesh STA, that identifies the mesh STA as the next-hop mesh STA.

-preshared key (PSK): A static key that is distributed to the units in the system by some out-of-band means.
+preshared key: [PSK] A static key that is distributed to the units in the system by some out-of-band means.

 primary channel: The common channel of operation for all stations (STAs) that are members of the basic service set (BSS).
 For example, in a 20 MHz, 40 MHz, 80 MHz, 160 MHz or 80+80 MHz BSS the primary channel is a primary 20 MHz channel.

-prioritized quality of service (QoS): The provisioning of service in which the medium access control (MAC) protocol data units (MPDUs) with higher priority are given a preferential treatment over MPDUs with a lower priority.
+prioritized quality of service (QoS): [prioritized QoS] The provisioning of service in which the medium access control (MAC) protocol data units (MPDUs) with higher priority are given a preferential treatment over MPDUs with a lower priority.

 Prioritized QoS is provided through the enhanced distributed channel access (EDCA) mechanism.